Judge blocks California's high-capacity ammunition ban

 "She had no place to carry an extra magazine and no way to reload because her left hand held the phone with which she was still trying to call 911," the judge wrote, saying she killed one attacker while two escaped.

-He ruled that magazines holding more than 10 rounds are "arms" under the U.S. Constitution, and that the California law "burdens the core of the Second Amendment by criminalizing the acquisition and possession of these magazines that are commonly held by law-abiding citizens for defense of self, home, and state."

-Both the magazine ban and new assault weapon restrictions were included in legislation, but voters strengthened penalties for the magazine ban with their approval in 2016 Proposition 63, which also included other gun control measures and was championed by then-Lt.
+The magazine ban was included in 2016 legislation that voters strengthened with their approval of Proposition 63, which was championed by then-Lt.
 Gov. Gavin Newsom.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.